 The 2019 rate cuts in summary

-The Fed first voted to cut interest rates by 25 basis points at the July 2019 FOMC meeting with the intention of slightly boosting the economy in case of economic downturn.
+The Fed first voted to cut interest rates by 25 basis points at the July 2019 FOMC meeting with the intention of slightly boosting the economy in case of an economic downturn.

 “[The cut] is intended to ensure against downside risks from weak global growth and trade policy uncertainty; to help offset the effects these factors are currently having on the economy; and to promote a faster return of inflation to our symmetric 2 percent objective,” Powell said at the July 31 meeting.